PhillyGilly/Carbon-Intensity-UK-HA/README.md

 # Carbon Intensity for your Postcode

-This is a simple alternative to the HACs addin "Carbon Intensity UK" for making the regional carbon footprint available in Home Assistant and to other apps such as Predbat.
+This is a simple way of making the regional carbon footprint available in Home Assistant.
+For Predbat users it is alternative to the HACs addin [Carbon Intensity UK[(https://github.com/jfparis/sensor.carbon_intensity_uk) as described here in the [Predbat documentation](https://springfall2008.github.io/batpred/energy-rates/#uk-grid-carbon-intensity).

-The basic premise is that you can get data from National Grid's website
+The basic premise is that you can get data directly from [National Grid's carbon intensity website](https://carbonintensity.org.uk/)
 ```
 $ curl -X GET https://api.carbonintensity.org.uk/regional/postcode/LE16 -H 'Accept: application/js'
 ```